Guide

 WebPT provides unique user IDs and passwords for each therapist, PTA, front-office staff member, and administrator.
 That way, clinic owners can control access to PHI.
 And with secure data centers, featuring defensible perimeter, digital video surveillance, biometric screening, and round-the-clock guard staff, your data receives top-level security.

 Chances are good that you’re using more than one web app as part of your clinic’s daily operations—and each application requires a password that is challenging enough to be safe, but a password recovery process that doesn’t bring operations to a halt if you or someone on your staff forgets which password open-sesames which application.
-Because HIPAA has some strict guidelines around password security, we recommend using a password management system to oversee all your letter, number, and special character combinations.
+Because HIPAA has guidelines around password security, you could include using a password management system to oversee all your letter, number, and special character combinations, such as LastPass, KeePass, or 1Password.

 Encryption has been around since, well, cavemen and cavewomen etched encoded images into cave walls.
 But in today’s small-business world, it’s an often-overlooked solution to preventing unauthorized access to high-risk data.
 If you’re a WebPT Member, you can rest a little easier knowing that the WebPT application is well-encrypted at every level.
-However, you should still consider encrypting your workstation with either BitLocker (Windows) or FileVault (Mac).
+However, you should still consider encrypting your workstation.

-Both products encrypt your entire hard drive and secure your data.
-Just make sure that when you implement one of them, you store the keys created during the encryption process in a safe (read: locked) space.
+Just make sure that when you implement an encryption application, you store the keys created during the encryption process in a safe (read: locked) space.
 While we’re on the topic of safe spaces, consider this: all portable storage should be encrypted as well.
 That way, if any flash drives or external hard drives are lost or stolen, your data remains protected.

 If you’re a WebPT Member, you’re covered when it comes to backing up the files that contain your critical EMR data.
 That’s right—we store it all and keep it safe.
 But we can’t do much of anything to protect all of the other data your clinic uses, so please be sure to implement a solid backup process to cover everything else.